finnpedersenkazes/flix-feedback/readme.md

 ````

 ### Size of Integers
 Flix proposes `Int8`, `Int16`, `Int32`, `Int64`, and `BigInt`.
 Is this because of the Java implementation?
-Do we, as developers, really need to know this level detail?
+Do we, as developers, really need to know this level of detail?

 **Suggestion**: